IBM-Cloud/openwhisk-workshops/bootcamp/README.md

 Next, specify a name (e.g. `helloUI`).
 Leave everything else as-is and click the `Create` button at the bottom of the screen.

 Notice that you also would have had the option to change the `language` you want to implement your action in.
-Click the `Learn more` links for additional details and feel free to play around with these options on your own.
+Click the `Learn more` links for additional details.

 Copy the following code into the code editor replacing any existing code: